hazbo/httpbase/README.md

     });

-In the example above, we have make a request to Facebook, and used `print_r` to out put the response in the form of an array.
+In the example above, we have make a request to Facebook, and used `print_r` to out put the response in the form of an array inside of the function.
+The `$data` variable is passed through.
+This is just our response from the Http request.